-We have compiled a list of answers to frequently asked questions–if you have further questions after reviewing the list below, please contact the NBCC at firstname.lastname@example.org
+Below, we’ve compiled a list of answers to frequently asked questions.
+If you have further questions after reviewing the list below, please contact us at firstname.lastname@example.org.

 How does the NBCC decide which books win the awards?

 Please see the former NBCC president Rebecca Miller’s detailed description of how the board selects titles for the awards.
 We also award the John Leonard Prize, in which books are nominated and voted on entirely by regular NBCC members.

 How do I break into book reviewing?